-- Add a CCTV keyboard connected to a Bosch Video Management System workstation. - Assign a Command Script that is executed on startup of the workstation. - Select the default stream for live display. - Enable Forensic Search.
+- Add a CCTV keyboard connected to a Bosch Video Management System workstation. - Assign a Command Script that is executed on startup of the workstation. - Select the default stream for live display.
+You can select streams for dual stream cameras and for multi stream cameras. - Enable Forensic Search.